Soumia Bardhan PhD

 B.A. with Honours University of Calcutta, India

-Operating at the intersection of intercultural communication and global communication, Soumia Bardhan uses qualitative and rhetorical approaches to explore the role of media, AI, and communication in the cultural-political transformation of Middle Eastern and South Asian societies.
-She investigates the complex ways diverse rhetorical dynamics and discursive practices of Islam shape MENA (Middle East and North Africa) politics and how Western actors—scholars, publics, and policy makers—might respond to such discourses.
-Through her research, Bardhan aims to a) minimize stereotypes and advance dialogue and understanding between Muslim and non-Muslim communities, b) explore how culture and communication affect democratic institutions globally, and b) identify extremist discourses and imminent threats to then help shape foreign policy and global security strategies.
-Due to the global emphasis of her work, Bardhan is also invested in contributing to the internationalization of the communication discipline.
+Soumia Bardhan is associate professor of Communication and director of International Studies at the University of Colorado Denver.
+Operating at the intersection of intercultural and global communication, Bardhan uses qualitative and rhetorical approaches to explore how media, artificial intelligence (AI), and/or communication shape the cultural-political transformations of Middle Eastern and South Asian societies.
+She investigates the complex ways rhetorical dynamics and discursive practices of Islam influence MENA (Middle East and North Africa) and South Asian politics and societies, and how Western publics, scholars, and policymakers engage with such discourses.
+Through her research, Bardhan seeks to minimize stereotypes and advance dialogue between Muslim and non-Muslim communities, explore how culture and communication affect democratic institutions globally, and identify extremist discourses to inform foreign policy and global security strategies.
+Deeply committed to advancing global perspectives, Bardhan also contributes to the globalization of the communication discipline.

-Bardhan teaches courses related to intercultural communication; intercultural and transnational rhetoric; religion, culture, and communication; communication theories; history and philosophy of communication studies; AI and human communication; qualitative research methodologies; and directs global study programs in Spain, France, Morocco, and India.
-As a certified mediator, she also teaches mediation (creative dispute resolution) courses.
+Bardhan’s teaching reflects the breadth of her interdisciplinary expertise.
+She offers courses in intercultural communication; media and global communication; transnational rhetoric; religion, culture, and communication; history and philosophy of communication; communication theory; AI and human communication; qualitative methodologies; public speaking; and mediation (as a certified mediator).
+She directs global study programs in Spain, France, Morocco, and India, and has mentored numerous undergraduate and graduate students through independent research projects, theses/dissertations, and global learning opportunities.
 Bardhan is recipient of several curriculum development awards, including University of Notre Dame’s Global Religion and Research Initiative grant.
 She has published (December 2019) a co-edited book titled “Internationalizing the Communication Curriculum in an Age of Globalization” (Routledge Research in Communication Studies series).
 CU Denver College of Liberal Arts and Sciences recognized her with the 2025 Excellence in Teaching award.

-Bardhan was named Henry Luce Foundation’s Sacred Writes Public Scholarship on Religion fellow (2023-2024), CU Denver’s ThinqStudio fellow (2022-2024), Big 12 Faculty fellow (2017-2018), and is Association of College and University Educators (ACUE) fellow.
-She serves as director on the board of the International Communication Association (ICA) and chair of its Membership and Internationalization Committee; she was chair of ICA’s Intercultural Communication Division (2019-2021).
-She served on the National Communication Association’s Task Force on Fostering International Collaborations in research, teaching, and service (2015-2019).
-She served on the editorial board of Journal of International and Intercultural Communication (2018-2021) and is associate editor of Frontiers in Intercultural Communication (2020-present).
-Bardhan currently serves as interim director of International Studies at CU Denver.
+An active leader in the discipline, Bardhan has been named a Fellow of CU Denver’s Women’s Leadership Program (2024–2025), a ThinqStudio Faculty Innovation Fellow (2022–2024), Sacred Writes Public Scholarship on Religion Fellow (2023–2024), Big 12 Faculty Fellow (2017–2018), and Association of College and University Educators (ACUE) Fellow.
+She serves as a director on the board of the International Communication Association (ICA), where she currently chairs the Membership and Internationalization Committee, and previously served as chair of ICA’s Intercultural Communication Division.
+She also contributed to the National Communication Association’s Task Force on Fostering International Collaborations, served on the editorial board of the Journal of International and Intercultural Communication, and is associate editor of Frontiers in Intercultural Communication.

 Book